Suits are their own language, and sometimes it’s easy to say the wrong thing.

 Again this stitching is intentionally easy to remove, and you should do so unless you want to signal your lack of tact.

-No this is not a trend!
-It’s a securing stitch used to ensure various layers of structure don’t shift during construction.
-So if your suit is using fusing or attaching the chest piece by machine, there’s ABSOLUTELY no reason for this stitch, other than to fool the uninformed.
+No this is not a trend, it’s a securing stitch used to ensure various layers of structure don’t shift during construction.
+So if your suit is fused there’s ABSOLUTELY no reason for this stitch, other than to mimic bespoke.

-Why these labels are attached in the first place is a bit beyond me.
-Other than making it easier to spot the brand without looking inside the jacket, there’s absolutely no reason.
-Leaving this attached signals that you’re buying the label, not the suit, and consequently that you know nothing about suits.
-Please save yourself the embarrassment.
+Why these labels are attached in the first place is a bit beyond me, other than making it easier to spot the brand without looking inside the jacket.
+Leaving this attached signals that you’re buying the label, not the suit.